influxdata/docs-v2/content/influxdb/v2.4/reference/glossary.md

 ### explicit block

-In Flux, a an explicit block is a possibly empty sequence of statements within matching braces (`{ }`) that is defined in the source code, for example:
+In Flux, an explicit block is a possibly empty sequence of statements within matching braces (`{ }`) that is defined in the source code, for example:

 ```
 Block         = "{" StatementList "}